atulkrishnathakur/docker_commands/README.md

 ```

 ## How to run `.yml` file by `docker compose` command
+1. If user not login in docker then login docker first.
-1. If you created `docker-compose.yml`.
+2. If you created `docker-compose.yml`.
 It is the default file. you can run this file using below command
    ```
      atul@atul-Lenovo-G570:~/microhub/microhub-gateway$ docker compose up -d --build
    ```

-2. If you want to run custom docker compose file then use `-f` flag in command as like below command
+3. If you want to run custom docker compose file then use `-f` flag in command as like below command
    ```
    atul@atul-Lenovo-G570:~/microhub/microhub-gateway$ docker compose -f docker-compose.dev.yml up -d --build
    ```